-- Students will be informed of their non-examination and coursework assessments by their subject teacher. - Saint Martin's is committed to ensuring that whenever staff have marked candidates' work, this is done fairly, consistently and in accordance with the awarding body's specification and subject-specific associated documents. - Candidates' work will be marked by staff who have appropriate knowledge, understanding and skill, and who have been trained in this activity.
+- Candidates are to be aware of the JCQ information regarding coursework, non-examination assessments and social media. - Misuse of AI will be treated as malpractice.
+Where computer-generated content has been used (such as an AI Chatbot), your reference must show the name of the AI bot used and should show the date the content was generated.
+For example: ChatGPT 3.5 (https://openai.com/blog/chatgpt/), 25/01/2025.
+You must submit a copy of the computer-generated content with your work for reference and authentication purposes. - Students will be informed of their non-examination and coursework assessments by their subject teacher. - Saint Martin's is committed to ensuring that whenever staff have marked candidates' work, this is done fairly, consistently and in accordance with the awarding body's specification and subject-specific associated documents. - Candidates' work will be marked by staff who have appropriate knowledge, understanding and skill, and who have been trained in this activity.
 Saint Martin's Catholic Academy is committed to ensuring that work produced by candidates is authenticated in line with the requirements of the awarding body.
-Where a number of subject teachers are involved in marking candidates' work, internal moderation and standardisation will ensure consistency of marking. - On being informed of their centre assessed-marks, if a candidate believes that the above procedures were not followed in relation to the marking of his/her work, or that the assessor has not properly applied the mark scheme to his/her marking, then he/she may make use of this appeals procedure to consider whether to request a review of the centre's marking. - Candidates are to be aware of the JCQ information regarding coursework and non-examination assessments via the following link: Information for candidates documents.
+Where a number of subject teachers are involved in marking candidates' work, internal moderation and standardisation will ensure consistency of marking. - On being informed of their centre assessed-marks, if a candidate believes that the above procedures were not followed in relation to the marking of their work, or that the assessor has not properly applied the mark scheme to their marking, then they may make use of this appeals procedure to consider whether to request a review of the centre's marking.
+The internal appeals policy can be found on the school website.